williamtyn/hangman/README.md

 1. I got stuck in the while loop where the program checks the guesses.
 When the player guessed the right word, the loop broke, and at the end of the loop, a print with "Game Over" was shown.

 *I solved that by changing the structure to return instead.
 So if the player guesses the right word, the function returns True.
 If the player loses all lives, the function returns False.
-By moving out the check for win or loss, I was able to solve the bug.*
+By moving the check for win or loss out of the function, I was able to solve the bug.*

 2. When deploying, I found that when a player guessed a word that was wrong, all letters were added to the guessed letters list.
 Because of that, the player couldn't try the letters separated again.
 Because of that, the player got stuck.